The Insurance and Reinsurance Law Review: France

 Year in review

-French insurance law itself has not undergone any significant changes in 2020.
-However, as will no doubt have been the case in most other jurisdictions across the globe during the past year, the covid-19 pandemic and its consequences have understandably been the most important topic for the French insurance industry.
+French insurance law has not undergone any significant changes or reforms in 2021.
+As could be expected, the covid-19 pandemic and its consequences have remained a key issue for the French insurance industry.
 Indeed, the restrictions implemented by French public authorities to stem the spread of the virus led to significant disruptions to the real economy and business interruption losses for a broad variety of sectors.
-This has, in turn, led to a significant uptick in coverage disputes brought against insurance companies before French courts.
+This, in turn, led to a significant uptick in coverage disputes regarding business interruption losses brought against insurance companies before French courts.

 Outlook and conclusions